bizz84/firebase_auth_demo_flutter/README.md

 - [ ] Internationalization
 - [ ] Full test coverage
 - [ ] Improve documentation
-- [ ] Screenshots / video for README

 ## Running the project with Firebase